survivejs/webpack-book/manuscript/extending/01_loaders.md

 ...
 ```

 The above is an example of a synchronous loader.
 Sometimes you might want to perform asynchronous operations instead.
-That's when you could do something like this in your loader code:
+That’s when you could do something like this in your loader code:

 ```javascript
 const callback = this.async();